jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ![Find StartX](/assets/spline/find_startx.png)

-In this case, using a [Multiple Join](https://help.alteryx.com/current/designer/join-multiple-tool) allows to create a full-outer join of known and wanted *X* values.
+In this case, using a [Multiple Join](https://help.alteryx.com/current/designer/join-multiple-tool) allows creating a full-outer join of known and wanted *X* values.
 After this, add the first KnownX at the top and use a multi-row formula to fill in the gaps.

 The last step is just to compute the spline.
-First join to get the coefficients and then just a standard formula tool to compute the fitted value.
+First, join to get the coefficients and then just a standard formula tool to calculate the fitted value.

 Having wrapped it up as a macro, a quick test to see it worked: